If you’re wondering how long fish can last in the fridge before going bad, you’re in the right place!

 Fish doesn’t last very long in the fridge unfortunately, but it can easily be frozen to make it last longer.
 To freeze raw or cooked fish all you have to do is place your fish in an airtight container and place it in the freezer.
 We do recommend labeling your container with the date you are freezing the fish for your own reference.

-For the best results when freezing fish, consume cooked frozen fish within 3 months, and raw frozen fish within 8 months.
+For the best results when freezing fish, consume cooked frozen fish within 3 months, raw frozen fish within 8 months, and raw frozen shellfish within 12 months.

 How Long Does Cooked Fish Last In The Fridge?